CLANCY OVERELL | Editor | CONTACT

 “I doubt he’d ever want to leave.
 It’s beautiful out there.
 I think he’s got a boat.
 He’s been pretty busy since I saw him last, at the pedestrian lights on Milton Road”

 “You never know what coulda happened.
 He coulda decided he wanted to jump in the car and go get on the piss at the Paddo.
-Coulda taken him back home to meet Trish and the kids”
+Coulda taken him back home to meet Alfie and the pearl.”

 When asked what he would have actually said to Wally, if he hadn’t been paralysed with fandom after pulling up right next to the iconic ex-rugby league player – Heath says he doesn’t know.

 “Probably, I dunno, something like ‘good on ya’ or ‘loved watching you play footy mate’ – who knows?”